jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Border-Gateway-Connects-VPC.md

 2) Click **Create** on Route Table List page to open Route Table Create window.

-3) Configure basic information of route table in Route Table Creation window, click “OK” to complete configuration. displaying : **Route policies to be configured after creating route table, and it will take effect by being associated with subnet.
+3) Configure basic information of route table in Route Table Creation window, click "OK" to complete configuration. displaying : **Route policies to be configured after creating route table, and it will take effect by being associated with subnet.
 Configure now?**, select configure now to access Route Table Details page.

 The configuration information of route table is shown as below: